The 8-Minute Rule Explained: How a Single Mistake Can Cost PT Clinics Over $10K Monthly

 The 8-Minute Rule Isn’t Optional—It’s a Revenue Risk

-The 8-Minute Rule may seem simple; however, it quietly drains revenue from PT clinics on a daily basis.
+The 8-Minute Rule may seem simple.
+However, it quietly drains revenue from PT clinics daily.
 Just one miscalculation, vague timestamp, or missing modifier can cost your clinic over $10K monthly.

 If you bill Medicare, this rule isn’t optional.
 By 2025, the 8-Minute Rule will demand even more accuracy, detail, and compliance.

-The 8-Minute Rule is a Medicare billing requirement used to calculate the number of timed service units you can report for outpatient therapy.
+The 8-Minute Rule is a Medicare billing requirement.
+It calculates the number of timed service units that can be reported for outpatient therapy.
 If you perform at least 8 minutes of a time-based CPT code, you may bill one unit.
 Each additional unit requires another 15-minute block.

 But don’t let the math fool you.
 The danger lies in how those minutes are tracked, summed, and recorded.
 Medicare now requires exact start and stop times, not just estimated durations.